Ding Feng (general): Service under Sun Hao

 When Sun Xiu died in 264, Ding Feng and Puyang Xing heeded Wan Yu's advice and decided to install Sun Hao on the throne.
 After his accession, Sun Hao appointed Ding Feng as Right Grand Marshal (右大司馬) and Left Military Adviser (左軍師).

-In 268, Sun Hao ordered Ding Feng and Zhuge Jing to lead an army to attack Hefei, which was under the control of the Jin dynasty (which replaced the state of Wei in 265).
+In December 268 or January 269, Sun Hao ordered Ding Feng and Zhuge Jing to lead an army to attack Hefei, which was under the control of the Jin dynasty (which replaced the state of Wei in February 266).
 Ding Feng exchanged letters with the Jin general Shi Bao (石苞), in which they discussed some trivial things.
 Shi Bao later ordered the Jin army to retreat.

 In 269, Ding Feng was ordered to garrison at Xu Embankment (徐塘) and later attack the Jin territory of Guyang (穀陽).
 When the residents in Guyang learnt of the Wu army's approach, they immediately evacuated the area and Ding Feng did not obtain anything in the campaign.
 Sun Hao was furious when he heard about that, and he executed Ding Feng's army guide.

+In c.February 270, Qian Hong, the Inspector of Yangzhou appointed by the Jin court, repelled an invasion led by Ding Feng.

 Death

 Ding Feng died in 271.
 His cause of death was not recorded in history.
 In his later years, Ding Feng gradually became arrogant as he achieved more glory for his contributions on the battlefield.
 He was slandered and defamed by others after his death.
-However, Sun Hao still recognised Ding Feng for his meritorious service, so he did not massacre Ding Feng's family and instead exiled them to Linchuan (臨川; present-day Linchuan District, Fuzhou, Jiangxi).
+However, Sun Hao still recognised Ding Feng for his meritorious service, so he did not massacre Ding Feng's family (only killing his son Ding Wen [丁温]) and instead exiled them to Linchuan (臨川; present-day Linchuan District, Fuzhou, Jiangxi).

-In 2020-2021 four brick tombs belonging to Ding Feng and his family were excavated at Nanjing.
+In 2020-2021, four brick tombs belonging to Ding Feng and his family were excavated at Nanjing.
 The tombs had been robbed, but four land purchase certificates inscribed on brick were found in one tomb, which indicated that the occupants of this tomb were Ding Feng and his wife.
 The certificates further indicated that Ding Feng and his wife died in 271 and 251 respectively.

+Anecdote

+After Ding Feng's death and his family's exile, his residence was subsequently acquired by Zhou Yi (周顗, who was indirectly killed by Wang Dao), Su Jun, Yuan Yuezhi (袁悦之, who was later executed) and Sima Xiu (司马秀, who was later executed after being involved in a rebellion).
+Since all the subsequent owners met with violent deaths, the residence was deemed cursed.
+A later owner, Zang Tao (臧焘), met with much misfortune although he did not die a violent death.
+The residence later passed into the hands of Wang Sengchuo, father of Wang Jian.
+Wang dismissed the possibility of a curse and proceeded to build his residence at the location.
+Before he could move into his new residence, he was executed.